zowe/docs-site/docs/user-guide/api-mediation/api-mediation-jwt-token-refresh.md

 # JWT token refresh endpoint

-The API Gateway allows to generate a new token for the user based on valid JWT token.
-This is possible through the `auth/refresh` REST endpoint.
+The API Gateway allows for the generation of a new token for a user based on a valid JWT token, made possible through the `auth/refresh` REST endpoint.
 The full path of the `auth/refresh` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh`.
 The new token overwrites the old cookie with a `Set-Cookie` header.
-As part of the process, the old token gets invalidated and is not usable anymore.
+As part of the process, the old token is invalidated and is no longer usable.

 The refresh request requires the token in one of the following formats:

-- Cookie named `apimlAuthenticationToken`.
+- A cookie named `apimlAuthenticationToken`.
 - Bearer authentication

 **Notes:**